AymanKanaaneh/KNNProject/README.md

 .4 The project now runnig in your server http://localhost:3000

-If you want to take a look only on our project, open ViewMe file
+If you just want to look at our project, open ViewMe file

 */